louisameline/observe_evented/README.md

 // or, to stop the listener only for a given event type:
 // (note: space-separated event types is also possible) observer.off(eventType, handler);

+// Note: queued events for the current object will immediately
+// (ie synchronously) be emitted when you remove a listener.
 ```

 or, to remove several listeners: